 What it looks like can only be seen on a dental x ray, where it appears as a large dark circle at the tip of the root.
 Darkness on an x ray signifies that the structure is becoming less solid and that is consistent with an abscess eating away at your bone.

 The tooth abscess at this stage is still treated with a root canal but the procedure may require more visits because you will need antibiotics placed inside of the tooth to clear away the infection.

 Typically, you should still have months before the tooth infection can kill you at this stage.
 Thankfully it isn't the last stage of a tooth infection.

 Tooth abscess that has gone through the bone and into the gums.

 If you leave the abscess at the root untreated, it can grow bigger and eventually pierce through your gums forming a gum boil.
 What it looks like is a pimple on your gums right besides the infected tooth.
 The color is typically reddish and very swollen looking.
 It is potentially very painful and tender to the touch.

 Surprisingly, if you manage to pop the pimple it may stop hurting you for awhile because you're releasing the pressure from building up.
 These gum boils cause pain because you feel the pressure expanding in your gums and bone.
 The treatment for this involves a root canal along with draining the abscess.
 You will notice a lot of white pus exude out during the draining process.

-At this tooth infection stage, you have maybe weeks to months before it can kill you.
+This stage of an abscess is the maximum amount of time that a tooth infection can go untreated.
+At this tooth infection stage, you have maybe weeks to months before it can finally kill you.

 Dental abscess that causes facial swelling.